lctdulac/centrale-reinforcement-learning/traffic/README.md

-# SOMO environment setup guide
+# SUMO environment setup guide

 This has been adapted from the research paper : A Deep Reinforcement Learning Approach to Adaptive Traffic Lights Management.\\
 Link : http://ceur-ws.org/Vol-2404/paper07.pdf